Magnetic non latching Limit Sensor with Green and Red status indicatorsDesigned by Solder / Filament Solutions in United States of America

 When the magnet is moved away from the sensor the state is reversed:

 The sensitivity and precision of the magnetic sensor make it an excellent choice for accuracy and repeatability, especially where tolerances of .001 mm or less are required.
-The sensor will have no impact to the controller since it require very little power.
+The sensor will have no impact to the controller since it requires very little power.

 Connecting the sensor is very easy there are only three connections.
 As noted in the picture of the sensor with the wires plugged in

 The sensor wire (White) is the wire that sends the alarm state to the controller.
 Its connected axis alarm pin of the controller.
-In the case of the Grbl controller that comes with the ShapeOko this would be:
+In the case of the GRBL controller that comes with the ShapeOko this would be:

 As noted earlier the wires push right into the wire connector, no soldering or crimping.
 The connection is strong and can easily be released without any damage (see video below).
 You can use solid or stranded 20 to 26 AWG wire.
 I recommend 22 AWG stranded wire flexible and easy to push in to the connector.